johnwcowan/r7rs-work/Srfi122Guide.md

 Generalized arrays do not have storage objects maintained by the implementation.
-Instead they are constructed using a getter procedure that retrieves the value of a specified array element.
+Instead they are constructed using a getter procedure that computes and returns the value of a specified array element.
 This procedure may or may not return the same value over time in the way that specialized arrays do.